alen22cse/project/replit.md

 ## Overview

 HealthWhisper is an AI-powered health symptom analysis application that provides intelligent triage recommendations.
 The application allows users to describe their symptoms through a chat interface and receive AI-generated analysis including risk assessment, potential conditions, and recommended actions.
-Built with a modern full-stack architecture, it combines React frontend with Express backend and leverages OpenAI for medical analysis.
+Built with a modern full-stack architecture, it combines React frontend with Express backend and leverages Google Gemini for medical analysis.

+The application now includes advanced features for comprehensive health management including symptom tracking, health insights dashboard, telehealth integration, and detailed analytics.

 ## User Preferences